Stay right here for our final news roundup and information overload.

 You want to go out and be the police, right?

-But we would go to these schools all summer long and and uh all spring long, and we would land the helicopter, we would have the fire truck, we would have the motorcycle cops, the horses, the canine guys, and the kids would come out and their eyes were huge.
+But we would go to these schools all summer long and all spring long, and we would land the helicopter.

-And man, if you got they would wait in line for hours to walk up next to that helicopter, and if you were the kid that got put in the top hit of that thing, oh my gosh, you know, positive interaction.
+And if you were the kid that got put in the top pit of that thing, oh my gosh, you know, positive interaction.

 We have no ability to do that.

-And the court systems right now combine that, our lack of ability to proactively police and and be involved in the community.
+And the court systems right now combine that, our lack of ability to proactively police and be involved in the community.

 We're going run to run to run to run to run.

-Thirty-eight in the city of Cleveland.
+38 in the city of Cleveland.

-We only have three hundred forty thousand people here.
+We only have 340,000 people here.

-You know, there's something wrong here, and the longer you can't fix the problem until the politicians that are in charge recognize that there's a problem, and and they're just not doing it.
+And the longer you can't fix the problem until the politicians that are in charge recognize that there's a problem and they're just not doing it.

-This this is not anything I'm ever gonna understand.
+This is not anything I'm ever going to understand because it defies all common sense.

-And and you know, I never even bothered to ask.
+And, you know, I never even bothered to ask.

-I mean, this woman was so lovely and nice, and I I walked over to her and I said, Thank you for coming.
+And I walked over to her and I said, thank you for coming.

-I know this is probably difficult for you uh before the show, and and she came out on the show and she struggled in the beginning.
+And she came out on the show and she struggled in the beginning.

 And she took her time to tell everybody the pain of her story and losing her child, Trey Penny.

-This is not the this is not your first rodeo.
+This is not your first rodeo.

-You're the head of the fallen officer association nationally.
+You're the head of the Fallen Officer Association nationally.

 Absolutely.

-By the way, I I couldn't, I couldn't do it.
+By the way, I couldn't do it.

 I could not do it.

-That's the first thing that they see, and law enforcement are always on the front lines to respond, and they're the ones being injured.
+And law enforcement are always on the front lines to respond.

 They're the ones being killed.